OnePageCRM/OnePageCRM.github.io/_posts/2018-04-24-ios-detect-call.md

 Since we do not have access to the system menu selections, only performing some action following a successful call initiation was a little tricky.

-With iOS 10, Apple introduced `CXCallObserver` that should be used for VOIP calls (that was the original idea).
+With iOS 10, Apple introduced `CXCallObserver` that should be used for <a href="https://getvoip.com/library/what-is-voip/" target="_blank">VOIP calls</a> (that was the original idea).
 But with this new kit (`CXCallObserver` is part of `CallKit`) we can do some cool things, even if we're not working with VOIP calls.

 To successfully observe the end of a call, we can do something like: